 To repair this inconvenience, it was suggested that the block size should be increased from 1mb to 2mb.
 As simple as that suggestion sounds, it is not that easy to implement, and this has given rise to numerous debates and conflicts with team 1mb and team 2mb ready to go at each other with pitchforks.
 As already mentioned, we want to take a neutral stance in this whole debate and we would like to present the arguments made by both sides.

 Arguments against block size increase

 - Miners will lose incentive because transaction fees will decrease: Since the block sizes will increase transactions will be easily inserted, which will significantly lower the transaction fees.
-There are fears that this may disincentivize the miners and they may move on to greener pastures.
-If the number of miners decreases then this will decrease the overall hashrate of bitcoin.
+There are fears that this may deincentivize the miners and they may move on to greener pastures.
+If the number of miners decrease then this will decrease the overall hashrate of bitcoin.